garifollinad/MiroNote/README.md

 Features:
 - Authorization is done with simple QR code.
 - Access all Miro boards.
-- Create/Update/Delete sticky notes through selecting different colors.
+- Create/Update/Delete sticky notes through selecting sustainability dimension and category.

 Architecture:
 - MVVM was chosen as architectural pattern.
 This pattern helps us separate ui logic from backend logic.